-• For Families: Ride the Pikes Peak Cog Railway – Scenic train ride to the 14,115-ft summit of Pikes Peak with incredible alpine views.
+• For Families: Ride the Pikes Peak Cog Railway – I’ve taken this scenic ride with friends and family, and everyone loved it.
+You’ll reach the summit of Pikes Peak without breaking a sweat.

-• For Art Lovers: Explore downtown galleries and boutiques – Find local art, handmade gifts, and bohemian style in a walkable downtown.
+• For Art Lovers: Explore downtown galleries and boutiques – I’ve picked up some incredible local art and handmade gifts here.
+You’ll love wandering through the colorful, walkable downtown.

 Best Time to Visit Manitou Springs, CO